Simple writing is good writing. It is direct, clear and precise. It is unambiguous.

 Forget what you learnt about writing in school

-You may have impressed teachers and exam markers with your grasp of obscure long words and clever grammar: in the real world simple, straightforward language works best.
+You may have impressed teachers and exam markers with your grasp of obscure long words and clever grammar.
+In the real world simple, straightforward language works best.

-This applies to all types of writing.
+Keeping it simple applies to all types of writing.
+It applies to every audience.

 Think of your readers